price-jmp/deep-learning-challenge/Deep_Learning/Neural_Network_Analysis_Report.md

     * Scaling: A StandardScaler() was applied to manage the distance in feature ranges so that features contribute more evenly to the model.

-    * Model:  The data was run through 4 seperate neural network models to see if we could meet a target accuracy of 75%
+    * Model:  The data was run through 4 separate neural network models to see if we could meet a target accuracy of 75%

       * Model 1 (nn)